All pictures on this page are of Lindsey and off the track Thoroughbreds she has trained

 In 2002 Lindsey was receiving many requests for lessons because people would see the success she had with her own horse and wondered if she could help.
 Lindsey started doing some horse training and lessons and continued learning from Gary.

 In 2005 Gary passed away and Lindsey was left without a mentor.
 It was a very sad year, but Lindsey progressed to find Don Halladay.
-Don is a 4 star Parelli Natural Horsemanship Instructor from western Canada.
+Don is a 5 star Parelli Natural Horsemanship Instructor from western Canada.
 Lindsey has taken many clinics with Don over the years and has continued her learning with Don and other Parelli instructors including Randee Halladay, Maureen & Todd Owens, and Kathy & John Baar.
 Lindsey has continued to learn from others about natural horsemanship techniques including from Tom Shields and David Cowley.
 Lindsey strongly believes we always have something to learn and she strives to continue her own education with horses.

-Since 2002 LFEquestrian has grown and changed.
-In October of 2012, Lindsey married James Partridge and the business name for their new farm together changed to Partridge Horse Hill.
-Lindsey still teaches lessons and does horse training, but Partridge Horse Hill has introduced new staff and services to include pony parties, clinics, summer camp, helping people buy & sell horses, part boarding, trail riding, and more.
+Since 2002 Lindsey has grown and changed.
+In October of 2012, Lindsey started a new farm, Partridge Horse Hill.
+Lindsey still teaches lessons and does horse training, but Partridge Horse Hill has introduced new staff and services to include clinics, summer camp, trail activities, and more.

 Lindsey has also written many articles which have been featured in many different horse magazines including the prestigious ‘Canada Horse Annual’ and Horse Power.
 She has also been on Rogers Daytime Telvesion promoting natural horsemanship and published a book!

 Lindsey became a Certified Coach of Ontario in the sport of Equestrian in 2006 and obtained her Ontario Equestrian Federation/ Equine Canada Rider Level 8 in 2009.
-She received her Gold coach and trainer status from the NHA in 2013 and her Parelli Natural Horsemanship Level 3 in 2014, centered riding instructors level 1 in 2015, and in 2015 she won the Thoroughbred Makeover Competition with her horse 'Soar' at Kentucky Horse Park.
+She received her Gold coach and trainer status from the NHA in 2013, her Parelli Natural Horsemanship Level 3 in 2014, centered riding instructors level 1 in 2015, and in 2015 she won the Thoroughbred Makeover Competition with her horse 'Soar' at Kentucky Horse Park.

 Lindsey continues to learn from various instructors and clinics to continually grow with horses.